turingschool/backend-curriculum-site/module3/intermission_work.md

 Rewrite your Bike Share `routes.rb`:

 Module 3 requires you to know URLs, paths and HTTP verbs inside and out.
-Rewrite the routes file for your Little Shop to use only methods that map directly to HTTP verbs: `get`, `post`, `put`, `patch` and `delete`.
+Rewrite the routes file for your Bike Share to use only methods that map directly to HTTP verbs: `get`, `post`, `put`, `patch` and `delete`.
 You will probably need to add `to:` and `as:` parameters to make sure your apps continue to work, and tests continue to pass.

 If you wrote your routes that way already, replace them using `resources`.